zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

   Note that this device can only be used with Linux hosts, and that the user needs elevated permissions.

+**Bluetooth controller**:
+  It's possible to use the host's Bluetooth adapter as a Bluetooth controller for Zephyr.
+To do this the HCI device needs to be passed as a command line option to ``zephyr.exe``.
+For example, to use ``hci0``, use ``sudo zephyr.exe --bt-dev=hci0``.
+Using the device requires root privileges (or the CAP_NET_ADMIN POSIX capability, to be exact) so ``zephyr.exe`` needs to be run through ``sudo``.
+The chosen HCI device must be powered down and support Bluetooth Low Energy (i.e. support the Bluetooth specification version 4.0 or greater).

 Shell support
 *************